 Anita Spring, Ph.D.

-Title : Professor Emeritus in the Anthropology Department; Affiliate Faculty for Centers for African Studies, Latin American Studies, Transnational Global Studies, and Women’s Studies and Gender Research; School of Natural Resources and Environment
+Affiliate Faculty, Center for African Studies, Center for Latin American Studies, Center for Women’s Studies & Gender Research, and School of Natural Resources & Environment

 University of Florida

 1985-1988: Associate Dean, College of Liberal Arts and Sciences.
 Oversight of international programs (oversight of African Studies, Asian Studies, Jewish Studies, Greek Studies, etc.), interdisciplinary programs (oversight of Women’s Studies, Gerontology, etc.); academic overseas student programs; undergraduate and graduate curriculum, affirmative action